Squaresweets/CamHack2025/frontend/README.md

 How to run

-1. Create a virtualenv and install dependencies (from `frontend/requirements.txt`):
+1. Create a virtualenv and install dependencies (from requirements.txt`):

 ```bash
 python3 -m venv .venv